 A. If you’re self-employed, you can generally deduct the full amount you pay in premiums without having to itemize your deduction.
 (Here’s more the self-employed health insurance deduction.)

-But if you’re not self-employed, the only way to deduct your health insurance premiums is to itemize your deductions.
-You can only deduct your total medical expenses that exceed 7.5 percent of your AGI, although health insurance premiums count towards your total medical expenses.
-So as an example, if your AGI is $60,000 and your total medical expenses are $8,000 for the year (including health insurance premiums), you’d be allowed to deduct $3,500 in medical expenses as part of your itemized deductions on schedule A. (7.5 percent of $60,000 is $4,500, so you’re allowed to deduct the portion of your total medical expenses that exceeds $4,500).
+But if you’re not self-employed, the only way to deduct your health insurance premiums is to itemize your deductions (very few people itemize, especially since the Tax Cuts and Jobs Act significantly increased the standard deduction).
+You can only deduct your total medical expenses that exceed 7.5% of your AGI, although health insurance premiums count towards your total medical expenses.
+So as an example, if your AGI is $60,000 and your total medical expenses are $8,000 for the year (including health insurance premiums), you’d be allowed to deduct $3,500 in medical expenses as part of your itemized deductions on schedule A. (7.5% of $60,000 is $4,500, so you’re allowed to deduct the portion of your total medical expenses that exceeds $4,500).

 The deductibility of health insurance premiums is an issue that has come up in health reform discussions many times over the years, and it’s undeniable that employees who must purchase their own health insurance are at a disadvantage tax-wise.
 Future legislation could change this, but for now, individual health insurance premiums are generally not deductible without itemizing unless you’re self-employed.